OP-75/Cartpuller2/Readme.txt

 (replace the `--domain` link by you own ngrok static site)

 Bug: Ngrok throttles the connections per minute so you might encounter an error while using the app

+Order Flow:

+SENT
+  -> ACCEPTED (Accepted by cartpuller)
+  -> RIDER_ASSIGNED (Rider is assigned, but order is not picked up by rider) -> DELIVERY_IN_PROGRESS (Rider has picked up the order from cartpuller; cartpuller is no longer involved in fulfilling the order)
+  -> DELIVERED (Order has been delivered to the customer)